 • Drop a perpendicular from P to line AB, and

-• Let the coordinates of P be (xy).
+• Let the coordinates of P be (x, y).

 I should also pick up the major and minor axes.